confluentinc/schema-registry/docs/security.rst

 For more details, check the :ref:`configuration options<schemaregistry_config>`.

-If you want to see full configurations for a secured |sr|, please refer to the :ref:`Confluent Platform demo<cp-demo>`
+.. tip:: For a configuration example that uses |sr| configured with security, see the :ref:`Confluent Platform demo <cp-demo>`.

 Kafka Store